Day 22

 Day 19 concludes Chapter 14, Peaceful Practices, and begins Chapter 15, The Appearance of Bodhisattvas from Underground.

-Having last month the request of the Bodhisattva-mahāsattvas who had come from the other worlds, we consider the arrival of Bodhisattvas who sprang up from underground.
+Having last month considered the request of the Bodhisattva-mahāsattvas who had come from the other worlds, we consider the arrival of Bodhisattvas who sprang up from underground.

 When he had said this, the ground of the Sahā-World, which was composed of one thousand million Sumeru-worlds, quaked and cracked, and many thousands of billions of Bodhisattva-mahāsattvas sprang up from underground simultaneously.
 Their bodies were golden-colored, and adorned with the thirty-two marks and with innumerable rays of light.
 They had lived in the sky below this Sahā-World.
 They came up here because they heard these words of Śākyamuni Buddha.
 Each of them was the leader of a great multitude.
 The Bodhisattvas included those who were each accompanied by attendants as many as sixty thousand times the number of the sands of the River Ganges.
 Needless to say, [they included those who were each accompanied by less attendants, for instance,] fifty thousand times, forty thousand times, thirty thousand times, twenty thousand times or ten thousand times the number of the sands of the River Ganges, or by attendants just as many of the sands of the River Ganges, or by attendants as many as a half, or a quarter of the number of the sands of the River Ganges, or by attendants as many as the sands of the River Ganges divided by a thousand billion nayuta, a billion, ten million, a million, ten thousand, a thousand, a hundred, ten, five, four, three or two attendants, or only by one attendant.
 [The Bodhisattvas] who preferred a solitary life came alone.
 The total number of the Bodhisattvas was innumerable, limitless, beyond calculation, inexplicable by any parable or simile.